 How Gocovri works

 The first line of treatment for Parkinson’s disease is the replacement of the dopamine that is lost using levodopa therapy.
-Nevertheless, prolonged use of levodopa disrupts the balance of chemical messengers controlling motor function, leading to dyskinesia.
+However, prolonged use of levodopa disrupts the balance of chemical messengers controlling motor function, leading to dyskinesia.

 Gocovri in clinical trials